TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotik-knot/_index.md

 {{< figure src="mikrotik-knot.jpeg" alt="Ltmikrotik-knotAP" class="plain float" >}}

 The MikroTik KNOT LR8/LR9 kit is a universal device with exceptional connectivity options and protocol support.
-It is an IoT Gateway which can use LTE-M (also known as CAT-M) technology as the gateway backhaul.
+It is an IoT Gateway which can use ethernet or LTE-M (also known as CAT-M) technology as the gateway backhaul.

 <!--more-->

 For more info, see Mikrotik's [official product page](https://mikrotik.com/product/knot)

-{{< warning >}} Currently, this gateway does not support changing Frequency Plans. {{</ warning >}}

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways.
-2. MikroTik KNOT connected via Ethernet or LTE-M.
+2. MikroTik KNOT connected to Internet via Ethernet or LTE-M.
 3. A web browser (see section [Configuration via Browser](#configuration-via-browser)), or the [MikroTik Mobile App](https://mikrotik.com/mobile_app) installed on a smartphone.

+{{< warning >}} Currently, this gateway does not support changing Frequency Plans. {{</ warning >}}

 ## Registration